Updated April 19, 2015

 Free music notation software is not the easiest tech to come by.
 While you can find hundreds of games, applications, and other mindless pursuits to install on your computer for free the act of writing and printing high quality music notation for free is much more difficult.
 The percieved need for free music composing software just isn't there, and the big name music notation companies are not about to give away their flagship products for free.
 But if you are not in the mood to pay three to five hundred dollars for a full blown commercial package do you really have any options?

 There are several companies out there that offer free music writing software packages.
-We have all heard of the big name, Finale , but there are other cubs in the pack that may or may not be able to fit into your needs.
-The problem is that in most cases the free or shareware versions of such music notation software is crippled or stripped down in some way.
+You have probably heard of the big names like Finale Notepad (see more below) and the online free music notation editor Noteflight, but there are other cubs in the pack that may also fit your needs.
+The biggest problem with most of these free music notation programs is that in most cases the free or shareware versions are crippled or stripped down in some way.
 Take the aptly named Free Music Composer software.
 The free version of the program allows you to create only eight (yes...
 EIGHT!) bars of music on a single staff.
 The upgraded shareware version can handle a whopping 255 bars.
 Another example is the Anvil Studio.
 More of a sequencing package than a dedicated music notation program Anvil is much more robust than the Free Music Composer, but still leaves much to be desired.
 Anvil Studio allows you to record audio directly into the program (from a guitar for example) but the free version limits you to one minute of imported audio.

 Free Music Composer and Anvil Studio really are at the low end of the market though in terms of usability.
 If you want to print high quality music notation files for free then you have to look to the more geeky or commercial offerings shown below.

 Free, High Quality Music Notation Available Now...
 If You Can Figure Out How To Use It...